armadillo20/Toolchain_fixed/solana_module/anchor_module/README.md

 Please note:
 - Compiling may take a while, please be patient
-- At the moment, if you make a wrong choice in the menu, you can't go back.
-Sorry, if that happens, restart the program and re-insert required data
 - At the moment, the tool can only deal with classical parameter types (e.g. uint, int, float, string) and arrays.
 It can't deal with structs or other complex parameter types
 - The tool has been tested only on bet and htlc smart contracts